bunions1/trackif-etl/README.md

 These process presented here represents a good approach for a one off quick analysis, however many improvements can be made to make the process repeatable, automated and more efficient.
 One good tool for this is Drake https://github.com/Factual/drake.
-Drake is essential make for data.
+Drake is essentially make for data.
 You establish a series of steps and their dependencies.
 If you need to modify something at one step you can then easily recompute the rest of the process.

 With this approach you can use tools like